gatling/frontline-doc/content/reference/current/plugins/grafana/index.md

 ## Grafana datasource installation

-The Gatling Enterprise datasource for Grafana is packaged as a zip bundle that you can found at this URL:
+The Gatling Enterprise datasource for Grafana is packaged as a zip bundle that you can find at this URL:

 ```
 https://downloads.gatling.io/releases/frontline-grafana-bundle/{{< var grafanaPluginVersion >}}/frontline-grafana-bundle-{{< var grafanaPluginVersion >}}-bundle.zip